-Public Relations Briefing Area Staging Area Triage Area Decontamination Area (Cold Zone) (Cold Zone) (Cold Zone) (Warm Zone) Refer all media personnel to ConocoPhillips' On-Scene Pub Officer (refer to Section VI: Public Media Relations). lic Information Coordinate the attempt to stop the release of H 2 S. You sho closing upstream and downstream valves to shut-off gas supend/or plugging or clamping leaks.
-Igniting escaping gas to toxicity hazard should be used ONLY AS A LAST RESORT be determined if the gas can be safely ignited, taking into continuous appearance of a possibility of a widespread flammable atmosphere pply sources, reduce the .
-(It must first ensideration if Once the emergency is over, return the situation to normal b y: Confirming the absence of H_2S and combustible gas th area, roughout the Discontinuing the radio silence on all channels, stating emergency incident is over, that the Removing all barricades and warning signs, Allowing evacuees to return to the area, and Advising all parties previously notified that the emerger ended. icy has Ensure the proper regulatory authorities/agencies are notified incident (refer to Section V: Emergency Call List). d of the
+Perform a Site Characterization and designate the following: Hot Zone Hazardous Area Warm Zone Preparation & Decontamination Area Cold Zone Safe Area AND On-Scene Incident Command Post Public Relations Briefing Area Staging Area Triage Area Decontamination Area (Cold Zone) (Cold Zone) (Cold Zone) (Cold Zone) (Warm Zone) Refer all media personnel to ConocoPhillips' On-Scene Publ ic Information Officer (refer to Section VI: Public Media Relations). closing upstream and downstream valves to shut-off gas sup and/or plugging or clamping leaks.
+Igniting escaping gas to toxicity hazard should be used ONLY AS A LAST RESORT . nate the attempt to stop the release of H 2 S. You should consider upstream and downstream valves to shut-off gas supply sources, olugging or clamping leaks.
+Igniting escaping gas to reduce the hazard should be used ONLY AS A LAST RESORT .
+(It must first rmined if the gas can be safely ignited, taking into consideration if a possibility of a widespread flammable atmosphere.)
+Once the emergency is over, return the situation to normal b y: Confirming the absence of H 2 S and combustible gas th area, roughout the Discontinuing the radio silence on all channels, stating emergency incident is over, that the Removing all barricades and warning signs, Allowing evacuees to return to the area, and Advising all parties previously notified that the emergen ended. cy has Ensure the proper regulatory authorities/agencies are notified incident (refer to Section V: Emergency Call List). of the